 On this site I keep a running account of the connections between families and inequality.
 The nature of this relationship is one of the central problems of inequality in modern societies.
-To the extent that our well-being is determined by the family we land in, our imagined meritocracy is more illusion than achievement.

 I welcome your comments, questions and suggestions on any of the posts.